This ERP Dictionary provides you with ERP vocabulary.

 process view: A diagram or flow chart that graphically represents a given process’s activities, resources, and timing.

 Synonymous with part number, although sometimes used to represent only finished items.

 Product lifecycle management (PLM) is a process for guiding products from idea through retirement to deliver the most business value to an enterprise and its trading partners.
 The applications that support the business activities enabled through PLM include product ideation, design, engineering, manufacturing process management, product data management, and product portfolio management.

 Product load profile

-Product load profile is a listing of the required capacity and key resources needed to manufacture one unit of a selected item or family.
+A product load profile lists the required capacity and key resources needed to manufacture one unit of a selected item or family.

-The resources requirements are further defined by a lead-time offset to predict the impact of the product on the load of the key resources by the time period.
+The resource requirements are further defined by a lead-time offset to predict the product’s impact on the key resources’ load by the time period.

 Product structure file